This post may contain affiliate links. Please read our disclosure policy.

 - Cut your roast into 1 pound chunks for more even and faster cooking.

-- Use Yellow onions for a savory result, or use a sweet variety onion like Walla-Walla or Vidalia for a sweeter result.
+- Use Yellow onions for a more savory result, or use a sweet variety onion like Walla-Walla or Vidalia for a sweeter result.

 - You can use fresh or dried thyme leaves.
 If using fresh, double the amount (I just toss in 2 or 3 sprigs).